Fire and rescue services

 Check with your bank to make sure your card will work in Ethiopia.

 If you want to drive in Ethiopia, you can apply to convert a valid Australian licence to a local one.
-Your Australian license must be authenticated in Australia for it to be recognised.
-More information: Ethiopian Embassy
+It's an Ethiopian Government requirement that your Australian license first be authenticated by the Department of Foreign Affairs and Trade in Australia and then by the Australian Embassy in Ethiopia for it to be recognised.
+Bring your physical licence with you as a digital driver’s licence may not be accepted.
+See the Ethiopian Embassy for more information.

 International driving permits aren't recognised in Ethiopia.